smford/simple-web-app-101/slide-00/README.md

 - Pre-production Environment: a set of servers and technologies that are identical to the production environment, to firstly test the application against other components of the system; and secondly test performance of the application on infrastructure which represents what the end user will use
 - Production Environment: the actual set of servers and technology that will be used by end users of the application

-The names and even the number of the environments do not really matter, different employers work differently.
+The names and even the number of the environments do not really matter, different organisations work differently.
 What is important to understand is that as the environments gets closer to production three things should occur:

 1. the cost of running the environments increases
 2. confidence that the code will run well in production increases
 3. that disruption to any environment effects more and more users

 ## Pipeline

-Once code is written, it needs to be built, tested and deployed.
+Once code is written, it needs to be built, tested and deployed; the flow of code through the each of these steps is called the Pipeline.

+Luckily most of the Build, Test and Deploy problem can be solved using cloud technologies and gluing them together.

 ### 1. Build
 This can mean compiling the code in to a binary executable file, or another type of "build artifact", most of the time we will add a version to it.
 Other types of build artifacts include: docker images, rpms, debs, virtual machine images, tarballs, pretty much anything